Raising the Price: Not a Single Customer Lost

 Ben’s story is a perfect example of the true nature of pricing: The fear itself is real enough, but the consequences you imagine exist only in your head.

+Now that he & his partners have conquered that fear the first time, they’ll feel more able to raise prices again.
 Ben, thanks for your letter.
 I hope you’ll keep increasing your price until you’re charging for all that value you create for your customers!